telefonicaid/fiware-orion/test/loadTest/connections_stress_tests/README.md

 *          hard    nofile    10240
 ```

-In the case of running CB as service in CentOS:
+In the case of running CB as a service in CentOS:

-* The contextBroker process is run by `orion` user with default configuration.
+* The contextBroker process is run by the `orion` user with default configuration.
 The above configuration
   in /etc/security/limits.d/90-nproc.conf should suffice but anyway it is advisable to check the limits
   with `cat /proc/<pid>/limits` once the service has been started.
 * You have to run RPyC as `orion` user.
-Otherwise the connection inspection done by connections_stress_tests.py
+Otherwise, the connection inspection done by connections_stress_tests.py
   will fail (rpyc_classic.py is the actual process that looks for CB process connections so it has to be run by the
   same user that runs CB in order to have enough privilege level).